Kabilan1000/CIND820_Streaming_and_Cultural_Exports/README.md

 To reproduce the enriched dataset, download these files and place them in:
 `/data/imdb/`

 They are not stored in this repository due to size constraints, but the cleaning notebook (`Cleaning.ipynb`) will automatically detect and merge them if present.

-These files are not included in this repository due to their large size but are freely available from IMDb.
-The cleaning notebook (`Cleaning.ipynb`) will automatically detect and merge them if present in that folder.
+If IMDb files are missing, the enrichment step is skipped automatically.

 Cleaned combined dataset:
 `data/clean_streaming_metadata.csv`

+A cached enriched dataset is also created to avoid recomputing heavy joins:
+`data/merged_streaming_imdb.pkl`

 #### Data Limitations